syakirharis25/Linux/README.md

 Oracle VM VirtualBox official website : https://www.virtualbox.org

 Linux operating system was created by Linux Torvalds : https://github.com/torvalds

+<a name="virtualbox"></a>
+## Oracle VM VirtualBox settings
+Oracle VM VirtualBox (formerly Sun VirtualBox, Sun xVM VirtualBox and Innotek VirtualBox) is a free and open-source hosted hypervisor for x86 virtualization, developed by Oracle Corporation.
+Created by Innotek GmbH, it was acquired by Sun Microsystems in 2008, which was, in turn, acquired by Oracle in 2010.

+VirtualBox is free and open source virtualization software from Oracle.
+It enables you to install other operating systems like Linux operating system in virtual machines.
+It is recommended that your system should have at least 4GB of RAM to get decent performance from the virtual operating system.

+By default the default graphic controller setting in Oracle VM VirtualBox is set to VMSVGA, this caused the system to operate very slow especially if you are using Microsoft Windows 10.
+To fix this press **[Ctrl]** + **[S]** on your keyboard, then click on the Display on the right of the VirtualBox user interface, and then under the Graphics Controller drop down list, select **[VBoxVGA]** and start the Linux virtual machine to check back the performance of the machine.

 <a name="bash"></a>
 ## Bash script